 Here’s a bit of compliance trivia: If you’re lucky enough to have an employee tenured for over 30 years, note that individuals hired before November 6, 1986 (when the Form I-9 first became a requirement) don’t need to have a form on record.

-There is no better way to stay compliant than to regularly self-audit your I-9s.
+There is no better way to stay compliant than to regularly run self audits of your Form I-9s.
 While that may seem daunting, especially for larger companies with hundreds if not thousands of records, it’s well worth the effort.
 At the very least, consider making it an annual habit.

 To get started, pull a headcount report using your HR software and cross-reference it with the forms on file.
 Before looking for common errors, prioritize cases where forms appear to be missing altogether.
 Once you’ve identified who might be missing a form, take action immediately.
 Explain the situation to the affected individuals and ask them to complete a new form and bring their supporting documents into the office, preferably by the next day.
 Do not backdate the form to the employees’ original hire date.
 Note that if an employee can’t provide supporting information, you’ll either have to part ways with them or place them on unpaid leave until the matter is resolved.